Understanding trauma in our bodies

 |

-Punishment often makes trauma responses worse as it confirms the bodies belief that the world is unsafe.
+Seeing these tools as rationally chosen behaviours can lead to punishment.
+Punishment can increase trauma responses as it confirms the bodies belief that the environment is unsafe.

 Prevalence of coping adaptations